nodejs/node/doc/api/n-api.md

 method.

 Node-API provides methods for creating persistent references to values.
+Currently Node-API only allows references to be created for a limited set of value types, including object, external, function, and symbol.

 Each reference has an associated count with a value of 0 or higher, which determines whether the reference will keep the corresponding value alive.
 References with a count of 0 do not prevent values from being collected.
 Values of object (object, function, external) and symbol types are becoming 'weak' references and can still be accessed while they are not collected.
-Values of other types are released when the count becomes 0 and cannot be accessed from the reference any more.
 Any count greater than 0 will prevent the values from being collected.

 Symbol values have different flavors.
-The true weak reference behavior is only supported by local symbols created with the `Symbol()` constructor call.
-Globally registered symbols created with the `Symbol.for()` call remain always strong references because the garbage collector does not collect them.
+The true weak reference behavior is only supported by local symbols created with the `napi_create_symbol` function or the JavaScript `Symbol()` constructor calls.
+Globally registered symbols created with the `node_api_symbol_for` function or JavaScript `Symbol.for()` function calls remain always strong references because the garbage collector does not collect them.
 The same is true for well-known symbols such as `Symbol.iterator`.
 They are also never collected by the garbage collector.
-JavaScript's `WeakRef` and `WeakMap` types return an error when registered symbols are used, but they succeed for local and well-known symbols.

 References can be created with an initial reference count.
 The count can then be modified through [`napi_reference_ref`][] and